 - Headaches (often after waking up in the morning).

-- Nausea and/or vomiting (generally worse in the morning).
+- Nauseato feel sick or likely to vomit and/or vomiting (generally worse in the morning).

 - Irritability.